Creamy Asian Salad Dressing

 Notes

-To store Creamy Asian Dressing, refrigerate in an air-tight container for up to a week.
+To store Creamy Asian Dressing, refrigerate in an air-tight container.

 Pin Me!